 During the Flavor of San Juan Food Tour, you’ll be guided around Old San Juan on a 1-3 hour food tasting excursion.

 Not only will you learn about the city’s history on your walk but you will be taken to different establishments to sample the best authentic food on the island.
 From vegetable stuffed fried plantains to mofongo and so much more!

-Dinner at Punto de Vista Rooftop Restaurant
+Dinner at Punto de Vista Rooftop Restaurant and Cocktails

 End your night by grabbing dinner and a cocktail at Punto De Vista.
 (307 Calle Fortaleza, San Juan, 00901, Puerto Rico) A popular rooftop restaurant located in Old San Juan.
 Make sure to try some pastelon, pastelon is pretty much Puerto Rican lasagna and it is to die for!